 Shoulders may also be unstable but not sublux or dislocate.
 This form of shoulder instability is much more subtle and may only present a problem when playing particular sports that put a lot of strain on the shoulder such as throwing sports or swimming.
 Once again, physiotherapy involving strengthening and also myofascial release are useful in returning your shoulder to full function.
 If you are having problems with shoulder instability, book an appointment with e-physiotherapy Edinburgh.

 Pain, clicking and/or limited movement of the jaw is a common problem but it is generally poorly treated by physiotherapists, general practitioners and dentists.
-Stress, grinding your teeth at night, clenching your teeth during the day, poor orthodontic work and poor posture can lead to problems in the jaw.
-Physiotherapy, often in conjunction with a specific dental appliance called an NTI splint, can help to control or resolve the pain.
-Stress reduction, postural exercises, TMJ exercises and myofascial release of muscles that move the jaw are all part of what the physiotherapist will do with you.
-Cranial suture release can be useful in some clients.
+Stress, grinding your teeth at night, clenching your teeth during the day, orthodontic work and poor posture can lead to problems in the jaw.
+Physiotherapy, in conjunction with a specific dental appliance/splint, can help to control or resolve the pain.
+Stress reduction, postural exercises, TMJ exercises, myofascial release and dry needling / acupuncture of muscles that move the jaw are all part of what the physiotherapist will do with you.
+Craniosacral therapy can be useful in some clients, especially those with stress and anxiety.
 If you are having problems with your jaw, book an appointment with e-physiotherapy Edinburgh.

 Wrist pain can occur from excessive mouse and keyboard work or with sports such as golf or racquet sports.
 The common problems are tendinopathy (tendinitis) and reduced movement in the small bones of the wrist (carpal bones).
 It is important to remember that wrist pain can often be referred from your neck or shoulder.
 For this reason your first physiotherapy assessment will assess these areas as well as the wrist.
 If treatment of the wrist is required it will usually involve mobilising the carpal bones and myofascial release or deep tissue massage of muscles and tendons.
 Resting from activities that aggravate the problem is usually necessary and if the problem is from mouse or keyboard work, a full workstation assessment will be needed.
 If you need treatment for your wrist problem, book an appointment with e-physiotherapy Edinburgh.